DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: APPROACH

 \subsection{DDCNN model}

 The architecture of the DDCNN model is depicted in Fig. \ref{DDCNN}.
-As shown, similar to Siamese neural network \cite{chicco2021siamese}, it contains two identical deep convolutional neural networks (DCNNs), namely DCNN\_1 and DCNN\_2 , parameterized by $\phi_1$, $\phi_2$, respectively.
-In other words, DCNN\_1 and DCNN\_2 share the same network structure and weights, i.e., $\phi_1=\phi_2$ .
-As shown in Fig. \ref{DCNN12}, the DCNN models contains three convolutional layers.
+As shown, similar to the structure of the Siamese neural network (SNN) \cite{Li2022}, it contains two identical deep convolutional neural networks (DCNNs), namely DCNN\_1 and DCNN\_2 , parameterized by $\phi_1$, $\phi_2$, respectively.
+In other words, DCNN\_1 and DCNN\_2 share the same network structure and weights, i.e., $\phi_1=\phi_2$.
+It should be noted that the only similarity between DDCNN and SNN is the use of the twin structure. the overall network structure, loss function, training and testing procedures of DDCNN are completely different from those of SNN.

+As shown in Fig. \ref{DCNN12}, the DCNN models contain three convolutional layers.
 After each convolutional layer, a max-pooling operation is performed.
 The features learned by the convolutional layers are flattened and fed into a fully-connected layer.
 The 1D vector outputted by the fully-connected layer is treated as the features of the input sample.
 Due to domain change, the features of the same-category samples from different domain, i.e., simulation and real flight, are different.
 However, the differences between the faulty features and the all-healthy features can be similar in different domain.
-Hence, our DDCNN model is under the following assumption. \begin{assumption} The differences between faulty features and all-healthy features are similar in different domain. \end{assumption}
+Hence, our DDCNN model assumes that the differences between faulty features and all-healthy features are similar in different domain.
+Under this assumption, the features used for fault classification are the differences between the features of the diagnosed sample and the features of the all-healthy category.

-With Assumption \ref{assumption1}, the features used for fault classification are the differences between the features of the diagnosed sample and the features of the all-healthy category.
-The calculations of the difference features $\phi_d$ vary in training and testing phases.
+The calculations of the difference features $\phi_d$ vary in the training and testing phases.
 During training, as shown in Fig. \ref{train_DDCNN}, the input to DCNN\_1, i.e., $x_i$, is the training samples sampled from any fault categories, while the input to DCNN\_2, i.e., $x_j$, is the training samples sampled from the all-healthy category.
 After forward propagation in each DCNN, the difference features $\phi_{d,train}$ used in training are calculated as follows,

-where $\phi_1(x_i)$ denotes the features outputted by the DCNN\_1 on sample $x_i$; $\phi_2(x_j)$ represents the features outputted by the DCNN\_2 on sample $x_j$. $\text{tanh}(\cdot)$ is the tanh activation function, which controls the the range of each difference feature be $(-1,1)$.
+where $\phi_1(x_i)$ denotes the features outputted by the DCNN\_1 on sample $x_i$; $\phi_2(x_j)$ represents the features outputted by the DCNN\_2 on sample $x_j$. $\text{tanh}(\cdot)$ is the tanh activation function, which controls the range of each difference feature be $(-1,1)$.